HamishHamiltonSmith/Talkative-Messaging-app/README.md

 ![logo](https://github.com/HamishHamiltonSmith/Talkative-Messaging-app/blob/main/info-images/logo.png)

-A GUI based messaging app built with java (swing).
+A GUI based messaging app built with java (swing) for linux distrubutions.
 It includes user profiles with bios and images along with standard messaging app functionality like chat creation and deletion + messaging.
 Making this really taught me how much goes into modern messaging apps, even a basic one like this took a good few months.